michaelaye/pyciss/README.rst

 * Morgan Rehnberg for providing me with Miodrag's data file and answering some of my newbie questions.

-* John Cutler and Matt Funk for improving the software
+* James Huffman, John Cutler, and Matt Funk for improving the software